refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 -   If the Promise rejects, the user is not logged out and stays on the page.

-We'll remove the user data from the local storage and resolve the Promise.
+In the `login` method, we've saved the user data to the local storage when the user logs in.
+So, we'll remove the user data from the local storage when the user logs out.

 ```tsx title="src/authProvider.ts"
 import { AuthProvider } from "@pankod/refine-core";